Global Linear Convergence of Evolution Strategies on More Than Smooth Strongly Convex Functions: Main Result: Expected First Hitting Time Bound

+\Cref{theo:FHT-UB} shows an upper bound on the expected hitting time of the \CMAES{} with success-based step-size adaptation for linear convergence towards the global optimum $x^*$ on functions satisfying \ref{asm:radius} and \ref{asm:levelset} with $a = 0$.
+Moreover, for $b = \infty$, this bound holds from all initial search points $m_0$.
 If $a > 0$, the bound in Theorem~\ref{theo:FHT-UB} does not translate into linear convergence, but we still obtain an upper bound on the expected first hitting time of the target accuracy $\epsilon \geq a$.
 This is useful for understanding the behavior of \CMAES{} on multimodal functions, and on functions with degenerated Hessian matrix at the optimum.